Frenkel–Kontorova model: Classical model

-The Peierls–Nabarro potential
+Peierls–Nabarro potential

 In the preceding section the excitations of the FK model were derived by considering the model in a continuum-limit approximation.
 Since the properties of kinks are only modified slightly by the discreteness of the primary model, the SG equation can adequately describe most features and dynamics of the system.

 The discrete lattice does, however, influence the kink motion in a unique way with the existence of the Peierls–Nabarro (PN) potential $V_\text{PN}(X)$, where $X$ is the position of the kink's center.
 The existence of the PN potential is due to the lack of translational invariance in a discrete chain.
 In the continuum limit the system is invariant for any translation of the kink along the chain.
 For a discrete chain, only those translations that are an integer multiple of the lattice spacing $a_s$ leave the system invariant.
 The PN barrier, $E_\text{PN}$, is the smallest energy barrier for a kink to overcome so that it can move through the lattice.
 The value of the PN barrier is the difference between the kink's potential energy for a stable and unstable stationary configuration.
 The stationary configurations are shown schematically in the figure.